Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 Additionally, searches over many octaves require significant hardware changes over the scan because of the limited frequency range of any tuning system.
-Such a hardware change could entail changing the pickup inductor (e.g. adding turns to the coil to lower the range of resonance frequencies achieved by a capacitively-tuned resonator) or switching cavities.
-These changes might occur, for example, every decade in frequency.
-In addition, the amplifier would need to be swapped with an amplifier with different coupling strength to enable a larger tuning range in noise impedance.
+Such a hardware change could entail, for example, changing the pickup inductor in a lumped-element system (e.g. adding turns to the coil to lower the range of resonance frequencies achieved with a capacitively tunable resonator\cite{Chaudhuri:2014dla}) or switching cavities.
+These changes might occur, for example, every octave in frequency.
+In addition, the (flux-to-voltage) amplifier would need to be swapped with an amplifier with different coupling strength to enable a larger tuning range in noise impedance.
 These changes of course cannot be made while acquiring search data.

 One must also consider how searches are affected by yearly scan schedules and ongoing technological improvements.
 Consider, for example, a two-year scan.
 Suppose that in the first year, a search covers a particular mass range, and in the second year, an identical scan is conducted (same dwell time at the same resonance frequencies as the first year).
 Assuming no change in resonator sensitivity, i.e. no change in amplifier noise or quality factor, the doubling of data results in a $\sqrt{2}$ improvement in SNR, or equivalently, a $2^{1/4}$ improvement in sensitivity to photon-dark matter coupling.
 A single two-year scan, in which one doubles the single-year dwell time at each resonant frequency, would, in theory, give the same SNR improvement.
 However, the single scan is, in practice, more efficient, because it halves the number of scan steps and thus, reduces total settling time.
 At the same time, one must consider that searches are constantly improved as the underlying technologies are developed.
-It is possible that, in the second year of the scan, a higher-Q resonator or amplifier with lower noise becomes available for search integration.
+It is possible that, in the second year of the scan, a higher-Q resonator or a lower-noise amplifier becomes available.
 One may find that the benefits of improved resonator sensitivity outweigh the loss in integration time from additional scan steps.

 It is straightforward to include the lost integration time due to settling, cryogenic cycling, and apparatus modification in the optimization analysis above, if these costs are quantitatively known.
 However, these time costs are often sufficiently ad hoc that they should probably be implemented on a case-by-case basis.
 We note that the idealized optimization here still provides a baseline for planning scans that can be modified due to practical constraints.